-October will be the month which will have two full moons.
-And, the extra full moon in October (31, Oct 2020) is referred to as Blue moon.
+October will be the month that will have two full moons.
+And, the extra full moon in October (31, Oct 2020) is referred to as the Blue moon.
 The next exceptional year (just like this year) will come after 3 years i.e 2023.

 Different Names For Full Moon In September

 Different people have given different names to the September full moon; of course, depending upon their native place, culture, and, their lifestyle.

 Highly recommended, Full Moon Calendar 2021 (Dates, Names & Moon Sign – Northern Hemisphere)